rustequal/recface/train/README.md

 The information on this page describes the process of training the model.
 If you are not going to train the model, then you do not need the scenarios described here.
 For training, it is recommended to have a high-performance PC with a powerful GPU.
 I trained the model using the "Google Colab Pro" service.
-If you use a NVIDIA V100 GPU, then the training time of one epoch is about 95 minutes.
-For training I used the Tensorflow 2.4 framework.
+If you use a "NVIDIA Tesla V100" GPU, then the training time of one epoch is about 95 minutes.
+For training I used the "Tensorflow 2.4" framework.

 ## Preparing the python environment